 Isolation – being alone and withdrawn from others can worsen feelings of loneliness, self-loathing, and depression, leading to substance use as a way to feel better.

 of people addicted to depressants use another drug.

 deaths per year are caused by benzodiazepine abuse.

-Help them stay sober – relapses often occur, but it’s up to the patient to learn from them.
+Help your teen stay sober – drug relapses often occur, but it’s up to the teen to learn from them.
 And, it is up to family and friends to provide the support necessary to help a teen feel like it’s worth trying to quit again and stay clean.